 Book Summaries: Psychology

 The best psychology books I have read, summarised in one paragraph.
-Follow the links to see more detailed book summaries and reviews.
+Follow the links to see more detailed book notes and related articles from the blog.

 Grit - By Angela Duckworth

 In a tour through the psychology of achievement, Angela Duckworth explains how passion and perseverance for long-term goals matter far more than talent.
 The grittiest get up time and time again in the face of adversity, focusing on deliberate practice to work on weaknesses.
 And the good news: Duckworth’s research suggests we can develop this characteristic from the inside-out and the outside-in.
 Grit is a worthwhile read for anyone focused on self-improvement, but perhaps even more worthwhile for parents.

 Paul Dolan outlines an extensive range of cutting-edge research in the field of positive psychology.
 Bringing his background in economics to the table, Dolan’s novel contribution is to suggest happiness manifests itself as a result of how we allocate our scarce attention.
 Happiness, Dolan argues, comes in the experiences that bring us the most pleasure and purpose.
 By first identifying those areas through techniques such as the Day Reconstruction Method (mapping out our day and measuring our levels of purpose and pleasure) we can then start to nudge our attention towards these “happiness inputs”.
 The final chapters are dedicated to explaining how we can successfully shift our attention to these inputs.

 Related Article: Can Money Really Buy Happiness?